 Enrollment and Registration

-You can complete your enrollment with the on-line application form here.
-The Halifax First aid website has the complete list of offered classes and schedules and frequently asked questions.
-You can also use the following contact information to enrol in a standard first aid class here:
+You can complete your enrollment with the online application form here.
+The Halifax First aid website has a complete list of offered classes and schedules and frequently asked questions.
+You can also use the following contact information to enroll in a standard first aid class here: